 DIY Cost of Forming an LLC in North Carolina ($125)

 The main LLC formation cost through the DIY route is the state filing fee of your Certificates of Organization.
 Currently, the state of North Carolina charges you $125 for filing your LLC and it may be subjected to revision by the state.
-The filing fee of articles of organization is the same, regardless you submit online or through the mail.
+The filing fee for articles of organization is the same, regardless you submit them online or through the mail.

 #4: Establish an LLC Operating Agreement